Hashimdev-spec/Hashimdev-spec/README.md

 - 👋 Hi, I’m @Hashimdev-spec
 - 👀 I’m interested in ...
 Javascript
 - 🌱 I’m currently learning ...
-Nextjs
+ReactNative,Electron Redux and Nextjs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on React Projects
 - 📫 How to reach me ... via this https://solo.to/hashimdev

 <!---